 Saving £3,000 per year undoubtedly sounds attractive, but before you get too excited about it, you’d best check that you’re actually eligible.

 Firstly, you will need to be a business, or a charity which pays Class 1 National Insurance.
 Those who employ a support or care worker are included in this category.

-However, you will be excluded from being eligible if:
+However, you will not be eligible to claim the EA if:

 - You are the director and sole employee being paid more than the Secondary Threshold.
 You can learn more about what this means here.

 - You employ someone for the purpose of performing domestic, personal, or household work, such as gardener or nanny.

 - You are a business or public body performing over half your work within the public sector and are not a charity.

-• You are a service company that works under IR35 rules.
+- You are a service company that operates within the IR35 rules.

 Will a typical small company director benefit?

 Assuming you are eligible – you are not a sole director of your company, and your work isn’t caught by IR35 – you will only benefit from this tax break if you actually pay yourself / your co-director(s) / employees salaries which are in excess of the current Employers’ NIC secondary threshold.

 Many small companies pay their director(s) low salaries, which will be subject to small amounts of NI, or no NI at all.